310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Midori smileconfident %}
-Oh, just to let you know, Pop-dayuu[^2] is a musical-based mascot character — they wear a kimono and have a music symbol for a face…
+Oh, just to let you know, Pop-dayuu is a musical-based yuruchara — they wear a kimono and have a music symbol for a face…[^2]

 And they’ve been trending on social media ‘cause they can even play the shamisen.
 {% endbubble %}

 {% bubble Shinobu smile %}
-Heheh, Midori-kun gets so talkative whenever the topic is about mascots.
+Heheh, Midori-kun gets so talkative whenever the topic is about yuruchara.
 I can tell just how much you love them!

 I feel as though I have a lot to learn from Pop-dayuu.
 Ninjas are also deeply connected with Japanese culture, after all…♪
 {% endbubble %}